saidvandeklundert/saidvandeklundert.github.io/_posts/2020-7-3-textfsm.md

 ---

 Google TextFSM is a Python module that is written to make parsing text easier.
 It is a convenient way to turn CLI output into structured data.
-In this blog, I will walkthrough a TextFSM example and share the way in which I have been using TextFSM lately.
+This blog covers a TextFSM example and shares the way in which I have been using TextFSM lately.

 ### TextFSM example